Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 1. Go to Settings → Update & Security → Windows Update.

-2. Select View update history.
+2. Select update history.

 Fix 3.
 Run Startup Repair

 3. Choose Troubleshoot → Advanced options → Startup Repair.
+Windows will automatically diagnose and fix errors preventing a normal login.

 How to Protect Your PC From Future Update Disasters

 Once you survive one Windows wipe, you never want another.
+Use these strategies to stay safe:

 Conclusion